xamarin/xamarin-forms-samples/WorkingWithMaps/README.md

 ---
 name: Xamarin.Forms - Working with Maps
-description: "This sample relates to the Working with Maps in Xamarin.Forms doc"
+description: "This sample demonstrates how to work with maps in Xamarin.Forms."
 page_type: sample
 languages:
 - csharp